openrundev/docs/content/docs/Configuration/Security.md

 ## CSRF Protection

 CSRF protection is automatically enabled for OpenRun internal APIs and for API calls to apps.
 This uses the [CrossOriginProtection](https://pkg.go.dev/net/http#CrossOriginProtection) middleware.
 Use `app_config.security.disable_csrf_protection = true` in `openrun.toml` to disable globally for all apps.
-CSRF protection can be disabled individually for apps by running `openrun app update-metadata conf --promote 'security.disable_csrf_protection=true' /myapp`
+CSRF protection can be disabled individually for apps by running `openrun app update conf --promote 'security.disable_csrf_protection=true' /myapp`

 ## Private Repository Access